Soracom Onyx LTE Dongle Setup Guide

 sudo ./setup_eg25.sh

-Once the script finishes installation, your device should automatically connect to a cellular network using the Onyx LTE dongle.
+Once the script finishes installing, your device should automatically connect to an available cellular network using the Onyx modem.
 You can then control the connection by using sudo nmcli con up soracom and sudo nmcli con down soracom commands.

 Manual Installation

-If you prefer to install NetworkManager separately (such as to integrate it into your own device provisioning script), you can follow these steps to install the Onyx LTE dongle and configure it.
+If you prefer to install NetworkManager separately, for example, to integrate it into your device provisioning script, you can follow these steps to install NetworkManager and configure it with the Onyx modem.
 The following instructions assume you are using a Debian-based distribution, but can be adapted for other systems.

 1. Install NetworkManager: